 - Add the butter and oil to your Instant Pot.
 Press the sauté button and cook the onion for 3-4 minutes.

 - Add all the remaining ingredients to your Instant Pot except for the noodles, salt & pepper, and parsley.

 - Close the lid and set the valve to "sealing".
-Cook on high pressure for 10 minutes (press the "manual" button and set the timer for 10 minutes).
+Cook on high pressure for 10 minutes.
 It'll take about 15 minutes for the Instant Pot to come up to pressure.

 - Once the countdown has finished, let the pressure naturally release for 10 minutes, then quick release the remaining pressure.

 - Take the chicken out and shred it with 2 forks.
 Meanwhile, press the sauté button again and add the noodles to the Instant Pot.
 Let them cook until softened, and add the chicken back in once it's shredded.